yoichiH01/ExportQLogsTable/README.md

 6. Output will gerated into folder C:\yheTemp\QLogs

 # Requirement
-Qlik Sense September 2017 or later
+- Qlik Sense September 2017 or later
+- QLogs database is installed locally(on Qlik Sense Central node)

 # Disclaimer
 The scripts is not supported by Qlik.
 Please use it on your own risk.